-In the laundry room, most of us are prone to overkill.
+When it comes to doing laundry, most of us are prone to overkill.
 We want beautifully clean, brilliantly white, soft, and fluffy laundry results.
 And we don’t measure.
-We pour stuff out of jugs, straight into the washer, often adding a second big glug just to make sure.
+We pour stuff straight into the washer, often adding a second big glug just to make sure.

 We use liquid fabric softener by the gallon and dryer sheets by the hundreds because there’s no such thing as too soft when it comes to towels and sheets.
 And when things come out looking gray, and feeling stiff and crunchy, what do we do?
 More detergent, more softener—even more dryer sheets!

-The problem is product build-up that never gets rinsed out.
+The problem is product build-up from liquid softeners and dryer sheets, too, is that they don’t get rinsed away.
 Every time you do the laundry, more and more product gets left behind.
 This build-up of detergent and softeners can make appliances stink, colors look dingy, whites turn gray and linens feel stiff and scratchy.
 Towels, especially, can turn sour and stinky no matter how much you re-wash and re-soften.
 The detergent and softeners that aren’t properly rinsed away begin to harbor odor-causing bacteria.
 The washing machine gets stinky, too.
 But that’s not the worst.

 Health and respiratory issues